21 Must-Read Stats About How Many Emails Are Sent per Day

 The Massachusetts University of Technology (MIT) came up with a way to send messages and files to a central system, which could then be accessed from remote terminals.

-In other words, the MIT was the first to develop the electronic mailing system.
+In other words, MIT was the first to develop an electronic mailing system.

 It was exclusively for university use, though.